Terradue/doc-developer-sandbox/source/developer/debug.rst

 Recap
 =====

 #.
-We added a group of variables representing our exit codes, the *cleanExit* function and finally we used the *$SUCCESS* exit code,
+We installed a different version of the run executable that includes some additional features to make it more robust,
 #.
 We ran the node expression and we debugged the output in the Web GUI.